Obsessive Compulsive Disorder

 - ‘Bad’ thoughts about perverse sexual acts or acts of aggression

-At Union Square Practice, we analyze each client and recommend a treatment plan.
-However, with OCD, we have found that a specific type of Cognitive Behavioral Therapy known as Exposure and Response Prevention (ERP) is usually very effective.
+At Union Square Practice, we assess each client and recommend a treatment plan.
+However, we know that a specific type of Cognitive Behavioral Therapy known as Exposure and Response Prevention (ERP) is usually very effective.
 We can also offer medication or other therapy options if ERP isn’t for you.